Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

 These scripts are shell scripting commands.
-Sixteen (16) scripts in this working tree so far
+Seventeen scripts in this working tree so far